If you’re a dog owner, the chances are that you have experienced a few bare and burnt patches on your lawn from time to time.

-A great way to improve the look of your lawn after it has been damaged by dogs is to feed it.
-Using lawn food will help to boost the greenness of your lawn, improve the thickness of it and it will also help to improve the overall health of your lawn.
+A great way to improve the look of your lawn after dogs have damaged it is to feed it.
+Using lawn food will help to boost the greenness of your lawn, and improve its thickness, and it will also help to improve the overall health of your lawn.
 If you are looking for a quick solution to green up your lawn, then you can try using our Oh So Green lawn food, designed to work over six weeks to revitalise the appearance of your lawn and even out any thinning spots that may have appeared.

-Pre-seed feed gives your lawn a boost before sowing
+Pre-seed feed gives your damaged lawn a boost before sowing